bosssnkc/zerowastehero/README.md

 ## Getting Started
 First thing first using `flutter pub get` to get all dependencies

-Don't forget to create file in path android/secrets.properties and put Google Maps API key inside this file. , Don't forget to add Route/routes.dart to add endpoint API
+Don't forget to create file in path `android/secrets.properties` and put Google Maps API key inside this file, Don't forget to add `Route/routes.dart` to add endpoint API

 This project is a starting point for a Flutter application.